 “May Contain”

-I share on Instagram that we do not avoid products with a precautionary label (“may contain,” “shared facility,” etc.).
+I frequently share on Instagram that we do not avoid products with a precautionary label (“may contain,” “shared facility,” etc.).
 But it wasn’t always this way.

 Preface: Ingredient label vs. precautionary warning